MIND-Lab/MVSC/README.md

 All of the data from Twitter (tweet_id, tweet_text, user_id) is covered by Twitter's Terms of Service: https://dev.twitter.com/terms/api-terms

+Authors:
+* Debora Nozza, University of Milano-Bicocca (debora.nozza@disco.unimib.it)
+* Elisabetta Fersini, University of Milano-Bicocca (fersini@disco.unimib.it)
+* Enza Messina, University of Milano-Bicocca (messina@disco.unimib.it)

 If you decide to use this dataset, please cite: